AI Governance & Safety February 18, 2026 · 9 min read

 Second Line: AI Risk and Oversight Functions

-The second line is the dedicated governance team: the AI Center of Excellence, the model risk management function, or the responsible AI office.
+The second line is the dedicated governance team: the AI Center of Excellence, the Model Risk Management function, or the responsible AI office.
 They set organizational standards, conduct formal multi-disciplinary risk assessments, manage regulatory compliance requirements, and serve as the escalation point for high-risk systems.

 Critically, these professionals are not incentivized to ship features quickly.
 That structural independence is the point.
 They counterbalance development pressure with risk discipline.
 In banking, this is the Model Risk Management team, the group that SR 11-7 demands have “the authority to require changes to models or restrict model usage.”